The Ultimate Jacksonville Family Photography Guide

 If you’re booking an extended family session around the winter or summer holidays, try to schedule at least 2-3 months in advance.
 This way, everyone has enough time to coordinate travel schedules, plan outfits across all family groups, and to make sure everyone in the family has a chance to prepare.

 Outdoor sessions typically take place 1 hour before sunset.
 It’s important to keep this in mind if you have a child that has a strict bedtime and isn’t flexible (it’s me, I used to have that kid!).
-I find that most children are able to stay up a little later if needed for a late summer sunset.
+If that’s you, you may want to book your session for late fall when the sunset is earlier in the evening.
+However, I find that most children are able to stay up a little later if needed for a late summer sunset.

 The Best Jacksonville Locations for Family Photography